Skip to Content

 Which car has the fastest braking distance?

 We highly doubt any of you will be driving one of these, or that we’d even insure you if you did!
-But you never know, it may prove to be a useful piece of trivia for your next Zoom quiz.
+But you never know, it may prove to be a useful piece of trivia for your next quiz.
 According to Fastestlaps, the Ferrari F2004 has the best braking distance of 16m (53ft).
-Impressive.
+Impressive!

 Learning to drive?